DeepamJha/DeepamJha/README.md

 - 👀 I’m interested in Web Development, DevOps, Web3 and many more..
 - 🌱 I’m currently learning FullStack Development
 - 💞️ I’m looking to collaborate on OpenSource Projects related to my interests.
 - 📫 How to reach me - deepamjha619@gmail.com
-- 😄 Pronouns: He/Him
-- "Jack of all trade, Master of none."
+- "Jack of all trade, Master when procastinate."

 <!---
 DeepamJha/DeepamJha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.